 Fragile and Rigid: The Water Tribes

 The first season of Avatar explores the inner workings of the Southern and Northern Water Tribes.
-A century of constant Fire Nation raids has left the Southern Tribe in ruins.
-The people of this once great culture hold on tenuously to life in small villages, and community bonds are stretched almost to their breaking point.
-The exchange of cultural knowledge has been disrupted; there are few left to pass down unique arts and skills.
+A century of constant Fire Nation raids has left the Southern Tribe in ruins (The Puppetmaster).
+The people of this once great culture hold on tenuously to life in small villages, and community bonds are strained almost to their breaking point.
+The exchange of cultural knowledge has been disrupted; there are few left to pass down unique skills and tradition.

-In sharp contrast to their southern cousins, the Northern Water Tribe remains largely intact.
+In contrast to their southern cousins, the Northern Water Tribe remains largely intact.
 But it is also a society mired in deep dysfunction.
 The people stubbornly cling to sexist traditions that actively hindered war efforts against the Fire Nation.
 They refuse to adapt and learn about their enemy, preferring to retreat behind their own frozen walls.
-As a result, they are ill prepared when the Fire Nation navy arrives at their doorstep, and would have fallen to the ensuing siege if not for the timely interventions of the show’s protagonists.
+As a result, they prove ill-prepared when the Fire Nation navy arrives at their doorstep, and would have fallen in the ensuing siege if not for the timely interventions of the show’s protagonists.